Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: with global curvature bounds

 Clearly, $F(\cdot,t)=\beta_t$.
 Since $F$ is continuous and $\bigcup_{k=0}^n I_{s_k}$ is a neighbourhood of $\beta_t([0,1])$, it follows that there exists an open neighbourhood of $t$, denote it by $J_t$, such that $F([0,1],J_t) \subseteq \bigcup_{k=0}^n I_{s_k}$.
 By shrinking $J_t$ if necessary, we can assume that $\gamma_{yz}(J_t) \subseteq I_1$.
 Visually, $\bigcup_{k=0}^n I_{s_k}$ covers $\beta_{t'}$ for all $t'$ in a neighbourhood of $t$ and each $\beta_{t'}$ ends in the top diamond $I_1$.

 Now we let $t$ vary: doing the above described procedure for each $t \in [0,1]$, we end up with an open cover $\bigcup_t J_t$\newfoot{Similarly to $I_0$ and $I_1$ from above, the sets $J_0$ and $J_1$ contain $0$ and $1$ at the boundary, respectively.
 Visually, this means that at the edges of the original triangle, nearby geodesics can only be ``on one side'' of these edges.} of $[0,1]$.
 Again by a compactness argument, we can extract a finite subcover from $\bigcup_t J_t$, say $\bigcup_{l=0}^m J_{t_l} \supseteq [0,1]$.
 Order these set in the same way as the diamonds, i.e., increasing with respect to, say, the right endpoint, and remove unnecessary ones.
-Then also the left endpoints are ordered in an increasing fashion and subsequent sets do overlap and these are the only ones which overlap.
+Then the left endpoints are also ordered in an increasing fashion, subsequent sets overlap, and these are the only pairs of sets which overlap.
 In total, we obtain, modifying the above notation slightly, that

 where $I_s^t$ is the diamond ``around'' $\beta_t(s)$, i.e., the $t$ emphasizes that this diamond belongs to the cover of $\beta_t$.
 The reward for this tedious construction is now the following: The triangle may be viewed as a fan consisting of $m$ pieces, and the covers of subsequent ``fan-geodesics'' share some geodesics between them.
 More precisely, as $J_{t_l} \cap J_{t_{l+1}} \neq \emptyset, l=0,\ldots, m-1$, and all geodesics ending in $\gamma_{yz}(J_{t_l})$ are contained in $\bigcup_{k=0}^{n_l} I_{s_k}^{t_l}$ (and the same for $l+1$), we know there exists some $\tilde{t}_l$ such that